Slite Alternative for Small Businesses | Context Link | Context Link

 Slite

 Slite is a well-designed wiki app.
 Your team writes docs inside Slite's editor, organizes them into collections, and searches them with AI.
 It works well when teams commit to it.
 But that's the catch: it's another app to adopt, another interface to learn, and another wiki to keep current.
 If your team already keeps their knowledge in Notion, Google Docs, email, and Basecamp, Slite asks you to duplicate that work or migrate it.
-And once you're in, the product is still scoped to write-and-search: there's no business-state Lens layer, no recurring deep research bringing in external context, no Suggested Actions to act on what shifts.
+And once you're in, the product is still scoped to writing and searching inside its own interface.

 Context Link